By Ron Prichard

 See, the old voodoo legends had people being slipped some sort of potion and falling into a near-dead coma.
 So close they’d usually end up in a morgue or a grave, to be dug up in a zombified state and aimed at a target.

 You say potion, I think chemistry.
 That’s why I’d picked a school in New Orleans.
 With dogged effort, I’d won the trust of a couple of voodoo practitioners.
-They’d shared with me a few recipes, and I’d made the potions and analyzed the chemistry.
+They’d shared with me a few recipes — real, not the tourist stuff — and I’d made the potions and analyzed the chemistry.
 Inducing the near-death state was easy; in fact, once I’d induced it in a lab rat, I found that rat’s saliva could easily pass the chemical to another rat and start the reaction in it.
 The drug transformed cells into little factories making more of the drug.

 But by the time I gave Lady what I gave her, I had it mastered.
 She went peacefully to sleep, and I could almost hear the chemical reaction taking over, the drugs working cell by cell.
 Her lungs stopped, and then her heart.
-They weren’t necessary, so her body lost interest in breathing and beating.
+They weren’t necessary to keep the cells working, so her body lost interest in breathing and beating.

 She did seem to shrivel a bit, and clumps of hair came loose.